HiPP vs Holle: Which formula to choose?

 Proteins are also crucial parts of a baby's diet.
 That's because proteins help little ones get strong and develop their muscles properly.

 However, you can't put any proteins in your baby's formula.
 Babies need specific proteins to ensure they get all the nutrients they need.
 Breast milk is made up of whey and casein proteins, although it contains more whey than casein protein.
 In contrast, cow's milk contains more casein proteins than whey protein.
 That makes it tough on their stomachs.
-To ensure that you choose a formula your baby can handle, read the ingredients list.
+Please read the ingredients list to make sure you choose a formula your baby can handle.
 Look for 100% whey proteins or formulas that contain protein hydrolysates.

 Like Holle formulas, most HiPP formulas have proteins similar to a mother's breast milk.